NxPKG/khulnasoft-docs/content/dns/cname-flattening/set-up-cname-flattening.md

 ## For all CNAME records

 Accounts on paid plans can also choose to flatten all `CNAME` records on their domain.
-This option is useful for DNS-only (unproxied) `CNAME` records since proxied records are flattened by default (as they return Cloudflare IPv4 and IPv6 addresses).
+This option is useful for DNS-only (unproxied) `CNAME` records since proxied records are flattened by default (as they return Khulnasoft IPv4 and IPv6 addresses).

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account and domain.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login) and select your account and domain.
 2. Navigate to **DNS** > **Settings**.
 3. For **CNAME Flattening**, select **Flatten all CNAMEs**.